Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Read the full Finder Score breakdown

 • At least one year in business.
 Most lenders require you to be in business for one to two years.
-You might get away with six months in business for smaller amounts, but lenders tend to require stronger business experience for larger loans.
+You might get away with six months in business for smaller amounts, but lenders tend to require more established businesses for larger loans.

 • Good personal credit.
 Business lenders often rely on personal rather than business credit scores.
-You generally need a credit score of 670 or higher, although 775 and up is better for a $500K loan.
-To compare top options for good credit borrowers, check out our guide.
+You generally need a credit score of 670 or higher, although 720 or more is better for a $500K loan.

 • A personal guarantee.
 It’s also common for lenders to ask for a personal guarantee from the business owner(s) — especially for unsecured loans that aren’t backed by collateral.
 However, some loans or lenders may not require them.
 For example, you can find lines of credit with no personal guarantee.